revesansparole/pkglts/doc/tutorial/dvlpt_env.rst

 Create virtual env

-Install ltpkgbuilder that will install all its dependencies
+Install pkglts that will install all its dependencies

 To go further